lightmanrsa/ev_modelling/README.md

 VencoPy is only tested with the B2 data set.

 In your localPathConfig.yaml, please enter the path to your local MiD STATA folder, it will end on .../B2/STATA/.
-Now open your user folder in an IDE, configure your interpreter (environment) or type
+Now open your user folder in an IDE, configure your interpreter (environment) or type:

 ```python
 python run.py